ocochard/netbenches/Atom_C2758_8Cores-Chelsio_T540-CR/bridge/results/fbsd11.1-yandex/README.md

-Impact of a software bridge on forwarding performance
+Impact of an if_bridge on forwarding performance
   - SuperMicro SuperServer 5018A-FTN4 (8 cores Atom C2758 at 2.4GHz)
   - Quad port Chelsio 10-Gigabit T540-CR and OPT SFP (SFP-10G-LR)
   - FreeBSD 11.1 with Yandex (AFDATA and RADIX lock) patches